The Georgian Terrace Hotel History

 The Georgian Terrace Hotel near the Fox Theatre is an iconic hotel in Midtown Atlanta

 To be great, a city must have a great hotel, a grand hotel.
 When Atlanta was coming into its own in the early 20th century that hotel was The Georgian Terrace.
 With its floor-to-ceiling windows, crystal chandeliers and white marble columns, The Georgian Terrace had an elegance Atlanta hadn't known before.
-When the hotel opened its doors in glamorous Midtown nearly a century ago, it opened them to some very notable guests, including President Calvin Coolidge, F. Scott Fitzgerald, and Tallulah Bankhead.
+When the Midtown Atlanta hotel opened its glamorous doors nearly a century ago, it opened them to some very notable guests, including President Calvin Coolidge, F. Scott Fitzgerald, and Tallulah Bankhead.
 In 1939, The Georgian Terrace hosted the premiere gala of Gone with The Wind.
 Every decade brought more notoriety to the hotel.
 In the 1970s, concert promoter Alex Cooley turned our Grand Ballroom into the famed Electric Ballroom, hosting concerts by musicians such as Billy Joel, Bruce Springsteen, Fleetwood Mac, and Patti Smith.

 - The hotel opened

 - Arthur Murray

 started teaching dance lessons in the ballroom when he was a student at Georgia

 Tech in 1918.
 He had been teaching at Castle Studios in New York, but he

 began teaching under his own name at the hotel.